mahekkhathurani/Library_Management_System/README.md

  9. Add A New Member
  10. Exit the program

+This project requires 2 text files: librecord.txt and membrrecord.txt.
+These files will store the records of newly added books and members.

 This project was academic.
 Built this in Semester 3 of Engineering.